pytest-dev/pytest/.github/PULL_REQUEST_TEMPLATE.md

 Unless your change is trivial or a small documentation fix (e.g., a typo or reword of a small section) please:

 - [ ] Create a new changelog file in the `changelog` folder, with a name like `<ISSUE NUMBER>.<TYPE>.rst`.
 See [changelog/README.rst](https://github.com/pytest-dev/pytest/blob/master/changelog/README.rst) for details.

+  Write sentences in the **past or present tense**, examples:

+  * *Improved verbose diff output with sequences.*
+  * *Terminal summary statistics now use multiple colors.*

+  Also make sure to end the sentence with a `.`.

 - [ ] Add yourself to `AUTHORS` in alphabetical order.
 -->